-a) the exercise price of the option;

-- b) the expected life of the option; - c) the current value of the underlying shares; - d) the expected volatility of the share price; - e) the dividends expected on the shares; and - f) the risk-free interest rate for the life of the option.
+- (a) the exercise price of the option; - (b) the expected life of the option; - (c) the current value of the underlying shares; - (d) the expected volatility of the share price; - (e) the dividends expected on the shares; and - (f) the risk-free interest rate for the life of the option.

-Prior to the Company's IPO, the estimated the fair value of each share option granted was determined utilizing the Black-Scholes option-pricing model.
-For the Company's share option plans subsequent to its IPO, management's judgment was that the Hull & White option pricing model is the most appropriate method for determining the fair value of the Company's share options considering the terms and conditions attached to the grants made and reflective of exercise behavior.
-Since the Company was not listed on a national securities exchange until May 19, 2016, there was no published share price information available until May 19, 2016.
-Consequently, the Company estimated the fair value of its shares and the expected volatility of that share value for the period up to May 19, 2016.

-As the Company's shares have not been publicly traded for a sufficient amount of time, the expected volatility was set by considering the historic share price volatility of a set of peer companies.

-For pre-IPO valuations, the continuous yield on euro government bonds with a term to maturity comparable to the expected life of the options, as published by the European Central Bank, was applied.
-For post-IPO valuations, the continuous yield on U.S. Treasury Bills with a term to maturity comparable to the expected life of the options, as published by the U.S. Department of Treasury, was applied.
+The estimated fair value of each share option granted was determined utilizing the Hull & White option pricing model, which considers the terms and conditions attached to the grants made and is reflective of expected exercise behavior.
+Because the Company's shares have been publicly traded for a relatively short amount of time, the expected volatility was set by also giving weight to the historic share price volatility of a set of peer companies.
+The continuous yield on U.S. Treasury Bills with a term to maturity comparable to the expected life of the options, as published by the U.S. Department of Treasury, was applied.

-The result of the share option valuations and the related compensation expense that is recognized for the respective vesting periods during which services are received, is dependent on the model and input parameters used.
+The result of the share option valuations and the related compensation expense that is recognized for the respective vesting periods during which services are received are dependent on the model and input parameters used.
 Even though management considers the fair values reasonable and defensible based on the methodologies applied and the information available, others might derive a different fair value for the Company's share options.
-These assumptions and estimates are further discussed in Note 14.
+These assumptions and estimates are further discussed in Note 9 to the financial statements.